mcparland99/ca3/README.md

-# Football Leagues and Fixtures Manager
+# Football Leagues and Standings Manager

 The application allows users to view details about football leagues and fixtures, and add new information or update existing information.